 According to the APA, “Many reported they have gained or lost an undesired amount of weight, are drinking more alcohol to cope with stress and are not getting their desired amount of sleep.
 This is particularly true of parents, essential workers, young people and people of color.”

+Recent data from the U.S. Census Bureau shows that the number of Americans experiencing signs of anxiety or depression has increased fivefold since 2019—from about 8% to 41%.
 If heightened anxiety or stress is not addressed, it can result in depression.
 If left untreated, this condition can become debilitating or even life-threatening.
-On a professional level, depression is a leading cause of lost productivity, so it is imperative that everyone works together to:
+On a professional level, depression is a leading cause of lost productivity, so it is important to do the following:

 - Remove the stigma surrounding mental health and depression